wso2/product-microgateway/README.md

 #### Setting up microgateway

- This product will include a CLI, the B7a platform distribution and a few B7a extensions (Endpoints and Filters).
-The CLI will have two main responsibilities.
+ This product will include a toolkit, the B7a platform distribution and a few B7a extensions (Endpoints and Filters).
+The toolkit will have two main responsibilities.

- 1. Setting up a Microgateway project.
+ 1. Setting up a microgateway project.
+ 1. Building the microgateway project and creating a microgateway distribution.
- 1. Running the Microgateway project.
+ 1. Running the microgateway distribution.

- These two steps will be treated as two phases.
-One will first complete the setup phase and move on to the Run phase.
+ These steps can be treated as phases.
+One will first complete the setup phase and move on to the build phase.
 The reason for treating them as phases is to make it possible for developers to take control of the runtime if and when required.
-For example, what gets run as default on a Microgateway is a simple API proxy.
-If a developer needs to perform some sort of an integration or change the Ballerina source files for some other reason, he could engage with the project after the setup phase and do the required modifications before the runtime is deployed.
+For example, what gets run as default on a microgateway is a simple API proxy.

-##### Setting up the Microgateway Project
+##### Setting up a microgateway project

+To setup a microgateway project, a developer can choose two ways.

+ 1. Create a microgateway project for a single API
+ 1. Create a microgateway project for a group of APIs

-The first step of setting up a Microgateway project includes connecting to the API Publisher (Management Layer) and downloading the relevant API artifacts (JSON representation of the APIs) of a given label.
+The first step of setting up a microgateway project includes connecting to the API Publisher (Management Layer) and downloading the relevant API artifacts (JSON representation of the APIs).
 Once this step is completed it will convert the JSON representation of the APIs to B7a source files and create a single B7a project structure.
-The annotations that go into these source files (k8s, docker annotations, etc) are governed by a config file which the CLI can see.
+The annotations that go into these source files (k8s, docker annotations, etc) are governed by a config file which the toolkit can see.
 These generated files can optionally be managed via source management repositories (Git).

 What gets downloaded/pulled?
 * The JSON representation of the API files
 * The subscription information of each API
 * The rate limiting policies associated with each API

-##### Running the Microgateway Project
+##### Building a microgateway project

-Once the B7a projects have been created, the next step is to run the Microgateway.
-Running the Microgateway project would result in the relevant project being built and run.
+Once the project has been created, the next step is to build the project sources.

-#### Microgateway CLI commands
+#### Microgateway toolkit commands

-Following are the set of commands and arguments of the CLI included within the Microgateway SDK.
+Following are the set of commands included within the Microgateway Toolkit.

 ##### Setup

 `$micro-gw setup`

-###### Arguments
-	Required
-		--label, -l (the label of the APIs to download) Optional
-		--username, -u (the user performing the action.
-If not provided, will be prompted on first attempt) --password, -p (the password of the user performing the action.
-If not provided, will be prompted on first attempt) --path (The path to the workspace directory.
-This is mandatory when using the toolkit for the first time.
-Afterwards, the previously specified path will be used as the workspace path)
+The "micro-gw setup" command is used to initialize a project with artifacts required for generating a microgateway distribution.
+During the setup phase, the toolkit will communicate with the API Manager REST APIs and retrieve the details of the resources (APIs, policies ..) which are required to generate the microgateway project artifacts.

+If the project already exists a warning will be prompted requesting permission to override existing source.

+Execute `micro-gw help setup` to get more detailed information regarding the setup command.

 Example

+1. Setting up a project for a single API.

+    `$micro-gw setup pizzashack-project -a PizzaShackAPI -v 1.0.0`

+1. Setting up a project for a group of APIs.

-	$micro-gw setup -l accounts --path /home/user/gateway-project
+    `$micro-gw setup pizzashack-project -l label-name`

-Purpose

-	Upon execution of this command the CLI will download all APIs labeled with the corresponding label and convert each API definition into a B7a service which acts as a secure proxy to the back-end service of the API.
-	All B7a source files will be created under a project directory.
-The name of the project will be the name of the label.
-	If the project already exists a warning will be prompted requesting permission to override existing source.

 ##### Build